yiisoft/yii2/docs/guide/db-migrations.md

 > Info: The generated file permissions and ownership will be determined by the current environment.
 This might lead to inaccessible files.
 This could, for example, happen when the migration is created within a docker container and the files are edited on the host.
-In this case the `fileMode` and/or `fileOwnership` of the MigrateController can be changed.
+In this case the `newFileMode` and/or `newFileOwnership` of the MigrateController can be changed.
 E.g. in the application config:
   ```php
   <?php